Jyeshtha Purnima For A Happy Married Life

 Well, Jyeshtha is the 3rd month of the year as per the Indian Hindu Calendar.
 This month usually comes during the peak of summers, i.e. in the months of May and June.
 According to Astrology, Jyeshtha month begins when Sun enters Taurus in the 2nd month of the year.
-And the Purnima (Full Moon Day) which falls in this month is called Jyeshtha Purnima, This year Jyeshtha Purnima festival will fall on 17th June 2019.
+And the Purnima (Full Moon Day) which falls this month is called Jyeshtha Purnima, This year Jyeshtha Purnima festival will fall on June 14, 2022.

 Jyeshtha Purnima Festival: The Story Behind It

 Well, historically Jyeshtha Purnima has been associated with the Indian Super-Heroine Savitri.
 She is stated to be a perfect example of purity and divine married life.
 As per the tradition, Savi tri had pleaded with Lord Yama to bring back to life her dead husband Satyavan.
 She kept on pleading with Yamraj for almost three days.
 Yama finally gave in to her demand and brought Satyavan back to life.
 The main deities who are worshipped on this day are Brahma, Savitri and also Yama, Narad and Satyavan.

 Besides, Jyeshtha Maas is the holy month when Ganga, the sacred river came to Earth due to the unwavering efforts of King Bhagirath.
 Jyeshtha Purnima is an important festival celebrated by married Hindu women.
 The other names of Jyestha Purnima are Dev Snan Purnima, Pournami & Vat Purnima.

 Rituals on Jyeshtha Purnima

 Women observe a vrat for their husbandsâ€™ long life and happiness of their home.
 There are various rituals that are performed on this day.

 The first ritual – Get up early before sunrise and take a dip in a Holy river like the Ganges and offer prayers.